contactlab/contacthub-sdk-nodejs/README.md

 ### Flow types

 This library uses [Flow](flowtype.org) as a static type checker.
 Run `npm run flow` to check the entire project for errors.
-Most text editors also have a Flow plugin to see Flow hints and warnings as you type.

 ### Minimum Node version

-This SDK is tested against **Node.js v4** and to help testing for this specific node version there is a `Dockerfile`.
+This SDK is developed and tested against Node.js v4.
+To help developing against this specific version we provide a Dockerfile for testing purposes.

 Here are the commands to run tests with docker.